Amazon Machine Images (AMI)

 Deployment alternatives

-There are two alternatives for deploying a Wazuh instance.
-You can launch the Wazuh All-In-One Deployment AMI directly from the AWS Marketplace or you can configure and deploy an instance using the AWS Management Console.
+You can deploy a Wazuh instance in two ways.
+Launch the Wazuh All-In-One Deployment AMI directly from the AWS Marketplace or configure and deploy an instance using the AWS Management Console.

 Note